Vardaan Learning Institute

 Heisenberg’s Uncertainty Principle

-It states that it is impossible to determine exactly both the position and the momentum (or velocity) of a microscopic particle simultaneously with absolute accuracy.
+It states that it is impossible to determine exactly both the position and the momentum (or velocity) of a

 $$ \Delta x \times \Delta p \ge \frac{h}{4\pi} $$